target/halogen/README.md

                         directory to scan for image files.
   -n NAME, --rule-name NAME
                         specify a custom name for the rule file --png-idat            For PNG matches, instead of starting with the PNG file header, start with the IDAT chunk.
-  --jpg-sos             For JPG matches, skip over the header and look for the
-                        Start of Scan marker, and begin the match there.
+  --jpg-sos             For JPG matches, skip over the header and look for the Start of Scan marker, and begin the match there.
-  --jpg-sof2sos         for JPG matches, skip over the header and match the
-                        SOF all the way to the SOS + 45 bytes of the data within the SOS.
+  --jpg-sof2sos         for JPG matches, skip over the header and match the SOF all the way to the SOS + 45 bytes of the data within the SOS.
-  --jpg-jump            for JPG matches, skip over the header and identify the
-                        sof, the sos and then read the actual image data take that data and look for repeated bytes.
-Skip those bytes and then create 45 bytes of raw image data.
+  --jpg-jump            for JPG matches, skip over the header and identify the sof, the sos and then read the actual image data take that data and look for repeated bytes.
+Skip those bytes and then
+                        create 45 bytes of raw image data.
+  -c CONTAINER, --container CONTAINER
+                        specify a clamav container type defaults to CL_TYPE_MSOLE2, CL_TYPE_OOXML_WORD, CL_TYPE_OOXML_XL, CL_TYPE_OOXML_PPT
+  --clam                generate a clam rule instead of a yara rule --rprefix RPREFIX     specify a clamav ruleset prefix

 ```